Meeting Degree Requirements

 Doctoral students are expected to complete the Survey of Earned Doctorates (SED).
 The SED is a federal agency survey conducted by the National Opinion Research Center at the University of Chicago for the National Science Foundation and five other federal agencies (National Institutes of Health, U.S. Department of Education, National Endowment for the Humanities, U.S. Department of Agriculture, and the National Aeronautics and Space Administration).
 The SED gathers information annually from approximately 48,000 new U.S. research doctorate graduates about their educational histories, funding sources, and post-doctoral plans.
 Each year the SED data are added to a larger historical record of doctorate-degree graduates, the Doctorate Records File (DRF).
 Begun in 1920, the DRF contains annual information used to track the number of graduates in various fields; the educational paths of scientists, engineers, and humanists; movement of graduates into the labor market; and similar information.

-The graduate student services administrator in the Office of Advising and Student Services will email the SED link to graduating doctoral students for them to complete the survey.
+The associate director of graduate student services in the Office of Advising and Student Services will email the SED link to graduating doctoral students for them to complete the survey.